Ready for Greece? Where to First (and How to Island Hop)?

 Geographically clustered and usually well-connected by ferries with near neighbours, Greece’s 6 island groups include:

-• The Cyclades – This region of blue and white sugar-cube jewels set in bare rock surroundings are the country’s most popular island group.
+• The Cyclades – This fairytale of sugar-cube village jewels and blue-domed churches are the country’s most popular island group.
 Islands with airports include Santorini, Mykonos, Milos, Paros, Naxos, and Syros.

 • The Saronic Islands – The closest island group to Athens (and all without airports), these include Aegina, Spetses and Hydra.